Use Case - Building a RHEL ISO image using bootc-image-builder

 quay.io/$QUAY_USER/rhel-bootc-vm:iso

-We will use the image we pushed before to create our image in the output folder.
+We will use the image we built to create our ISO in the output folder.

 The process will take care of all required steps (deploying the image, SELinux configuration, filesystem configuration, ostree configuration, etc.), after a couple of minutes we will find in the output: